 Carefully inspect the contact at the light bulb’s terminals and the wiring inside the headlight.
 In the picture above, you can see how the insulation melted.

 In this picture, you can see how damaged wires inside the headlight had to be repaired.

 Another possible issue could be a faulty headlight light switch.

-To replace the multi-function combination switch, it is required that the steering wheel is removed.
-This is a Do-It-Yourself project and should take you no more than two hours.
+To replace the multi-function combination switch, it is required that the steering wheel be removed.
+This is a Do-It-Yourself project and should take you at least two hours.
 An experienced mechanic should be able to replace the switch in about one hour.

 If you have the circuit diagram and a digital multimeter, you can do further troubleshooting to diagnose this problem.
-A few things that you should check is to find out if the light switch is receiving power.
+You should check a few things to determine if the light switch is receiving power.
 Check if power is being transmitted to the multi-function combination switch.